You are here

 Clean energy supplement commenced 1 January 2014 for eligible recipients.

 Clean energy supplement replaced by energy supplement commenced 20 September 2014.

-The Coronavirus Supplement is payable to new and existing recipients who recieve the education allowance at a similar rate to Youth Allowance.
+The Coronavirus Supplement formed part of the Government’s response to the economic impacts of the COVID-19 pandemic.
+It was payable to new and existing recipients who received the education allowance at a similar rate to Youth Allowance.

 The base rates of certain Education Allowance rates increased by $50 from 1 April 2021.
 Rates of Education Allowance that received this increase were for:

 The base rates of certain Education Allowance rates were increased by $40 per fortnight from 20 September 2023, in line with changes to the base rates of Youth Allowance and Austudy.
 Rates of Education Allowance that received this increase were for: